Invenietis/CK-Core/CK.Core/Matcher/README.md

 }
 ```

-To conclude, we now also allow C or JavaScript-like comments to appear around the comma.
-This is where regular expressions
+To conclude, we now also allow C or JavaScript-like comments to appear around the comma (it can be /* ... */
-show their limits.
+or // ... to the end of line).
+This is where regular expressions show their limits.

 ```csharp
 static bool TryMatchFirstAndLast( ref ROSpanCharMatcher m )